parth1212121/Trading_Strategies_and_Website/README.md

 **FUTURE_PLANS:**

-**We plan to incorporate the trading startegies into our website, and further investigate some more complex startegies, and derive inytersting observations out of them**
+**We plan to incorporate the trading startegies into our website, and further investigate some more complex startegies, and derive intersting observations out of them**